sumanyu-sharma-mk42/K9/README.md

 - PIL (Python Imaging Library) : It provides tools for working with images in tkinter GUI applications.

-- Mysql.connector : It allows you to connect and interact with MySQL databases.
+- Mysql : Used for creating and managing the databases.

-- csv : It is a library that provides functionality for working with comma-separated value (CSV) files.
+- Haar cascade classifier: an Object Detection Algorithm used to identify faces in an image or a real time video

+- OPENCV: opencv is a Computer Vision library, overlaps with fields like Image Processing, Photogrammetry, and Pattern Recognition.

 - BeautifulSoup : It is a popular Python library used for web scraping and parsing HTML and XML documents.

 ## Screenshots and Logo